IVC Filter Settlement & Financial Compensation Information

 How Injured Patients May Qualify for an IVC Filter Settlement

 Since side effects are often life-threatening, manufacturers may choose to pay an IVC filter settlement to avoid trial.
 If you or a loved one received a defective IVC filter, get your free claim review now to see if you may qualify for financial compensation.
 Speaking to an attorney before you file can help you figure out how best to get the justice and compensation you deserve.
 Because two plaintiffs reached confidential out-of-court IVC filter settlements with device manufacturers for their injuries.
 The first bellwether trial’s jury awarded another injured plaintiff millions when the faulty device’s fragments pierced her spine and heart.
 To start your free case review online and check your eligibility for a cash settlement, click the button below now.

 Check eligibility for compensation.

-If you or a loved one suffered from an IVC filter injury, you may be entitled to compensation from the manufacturer.
+If you or a loved one experienced an IVC filter injury, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.